editor-rs/vscode-rust/doc/rls_mode/main.md

 * `"executable"` - a string.
 The path to an executable to execute
 * `"args"` - an array of strings.
 Arguments to pass to the executable
 * `"env"` - an environment to append to the current environment to execute the executable
+* `"revealOutputChannelOn"` - a string.
+Specifies the condition when the output channel should be revealed

 By default, it is `null`.

+### The revealOutputChannelOn configuration parameter

+By default, it is `"error"`.

+The possible values are:

+* `"info"` - the output channel would be revealed on each info line
+* `"warn"` - the output channel would be revealed on each warn line
+* `"error"` - the output channel would be revealed on each error line
+* `"never"` - the output channel would not be revealed automatically

+The `"never"` could be used if RLS sometimes showed errors and you didn't like it.

 ## Setting up